rogmanster/hashicorp/consul/K8s_Helm_Connect/README.md

 "hello world"
 ```

 3. Add a Consul intention to deny the service.
-You can do this easily through the cli.
-To get the

 ```
 kubectl get service # Look for the `consul-ui` external IP.